0x60df/loophole/README.md

 Loophole-maps are initially named as `loophole-n-map`.
 They can be renamed by `loophole-name`.
-Once loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and never overwritten.
+Once loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.

 #### Loophole mode